 How I Use AI in My Coaching Practice

 I believe in being upfront about this.
-The thinking, voice and 26+ years of experience on this site are all mine.
+The thinking, voice and coaching since 2000 on this site are all mine.
 I use AI to help me shape and share them.
 It never replaces me or the coaching itself.

 What I use AI for

-• Refining the branding of coaching handouts I have developed over the last 26+ years
+• Refining the branding of coaching handouts I have developed over the last since 2000

 • Refining written communication like emails, resources and blog posts (particularly helpful given my dyslexia and dyscalculia)